ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     end
     ```

-9. Lastly, you’ll need an event statement that tells the script to execute the `OnSwitchInteraction` function when the player interacts with the trigger.
+9. Lastly, you'll need an event statement that tells the script to execute the `OnSwitchInteraction` function when the player interacts with the trigger.
 At the end of your script type:

     `switchTrigger.interactedEvent:Connect(OnSwitchInteraction)`